synapsecns/sanguine/packages/docs/docs/consensus/glossary.md

 of performing necessary transactions on remote chains.

 ### Synapse Chain
-The [Synapse Chain](https://docs.synapseprotocol.com/protocol/synapse-chain) (aka SYN chain) is a blockchain developeed originally for the
+The [Synapse Chain](https://docs.synapseprotocol.com/protocol/synapse-chain) is a blockchain developeed originally for the [Synapse Bridge](https://docs.synapseprotocol.com/protocol/synapse-bridge).
-[Synapse Bridge](https://docs.synapseprotocol.com/protocol/synapse-bridge).
-In the new Synapse Messaging System, the SYN chain has special Smart Contracts deployed on it that serve as a central hub when sending messages from one chain to another.
-Bonds are posted on the SYN chain so this serves as the canonical source of truth of who is a valid agent.
-An important part of the protocol is keeping the other [Remote Chains](#remote-chain) in sync with what is on the SYN chain.
-As another example of how the SYN chain is special, the Bonded Agents observe the states of all the chains in the network and first submit these states to the Inbox Smart Contract deployed on the SYN chain.
+In the new Synapse Messaging System, the Synapse chain has special Smart Contracts deployed on it that serve as a central hub when sending messages from one chain to another.
+Bonds are posted on the Synapse chain so this serves as the canonical source of truth of who is a valid agent.
+An important part of the protocol is keeping the other [Remote Chains](#remote-chain) in sync with what is on the Synapse chain.
+As another example of how the Synapse chain is special, the Bonded Agents observe the states of all the chains in the network and first submit these states to the Inbox Smart Contract deployed on the Synapse chain.

 ### System Message
 In the Synapse Messaging system, there are special "System Messages" that are not sent by a client but rather are for